Transparency of the Regulatory System

 Timor-Leste does not have a competition or anti-trust law.

 Timor-Leste does not yet have a separate expropriation law.
 However, both Article 54 of the Constitution and the Private Investment Law permit the expropriation or requisition of private property in the public interest only if just proper compensation is paid to the investor.
 The Private Investment Law calls for the equal treatment of foreign and national investors in expropriation cases and prohibits nationalization policies or land policies that deliberately target the property of investors.

 Before expropriation occurs, the affected occupants or claimants, if non-occupying, are given 30 days to leave the property and 10 days for filing cases at the local courts.
 If no claims are filed during the 10 days, the occupants should clear the property before being evicted.
 During the last five years, expropriation primarily affected urban squatters occupying state property.
-Two large government development projects have relocated significant numbers of residents, while two known private investments have negotiated with the government to remove residents as part of the investment agreement.
+The government relocated significant numbers of residents for large development projects in Oecusse and Suai, while two known private investments in Dili have negotiated with the government to remove residents as part of the investment agreement.

 ICSID Convention and New York Convention

 Timor-Leste is a member state to the International Centre for Settlement of Investment Disputes (ICSID Convention).
 It is not a signatory party to the convention of the Recognition and Enforcement of Foreign Arbitral Awards (1958 New York Convention).
 Timor-Leste’s Court of Appeals must first recognize a foreign judgment or arbitral award in order for it to be enforced in the country.